octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [13] (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second order into account).
 The CoC is used as a typed programming language.

 Many derivatives of CoC have been created to handle inductive types, predicates and co-inductive types.
-The Calculus of Inductive Constructions ([18] CiC) is an extension of CoC which integrates inductive datatypes.
+The Calculus of Inductive Constructions ([18] CiC) is an extension of CoC which integrates inductive datatype.
 The _Coq_ proof assistant is built upon CiC.

 All logical judgments in Coq are typing judgments: the very heart of _Coq_ is in fact a type-checking algorithm.